9 Awesome Surf Camps in Europe for 2025

-Each year we run skim off the crème-de-la-crème of surf camps in Europe to showcase the pads and lodges that we think are doing things just right.
-Book yours now…
+Each year we skim off the crème-de-la-crème of surf camps in Europe to showcase the pads and lodges that we think are doing things just right.
+Portugal, naturally, makes a good showing, but there are options across Spain, France, and the UK too.

 You might notice that there’s a big focus here on Portugal and the Canaries.
 That’s not surprising.
 Those are the two places that have really established themselves as the learn-to-surf hubs of Europe in the last 10 years or so.
 They’re packed with amazing surf camps and surf schools, and back that up with consistent waves that work all year round.